-Section 2.
-Goals, Desired Outcomes and Measures
+Section 3: Goals, Desired Outcomes, and Measures

-- 2.1 The goals of the SAWMPO relative to the public participation process are as follows: - 2.1.1 Provide adequate public notice for public review, input, participation and comment on key decisions regarding the Long Range Transportation Plan (LRTP), Transportation Improvement Program (TIP), Unified Planning Work Plan (UPWP), Title VI Plan, amendments to the PPP, and transportation planning initiatives and programs of significance; and - 2.1.2 Utilize multiple means of public notice to ensure that transportation planning information reaches the broadest possible audience; and - 2.1.3 Conduct meetings at convenient times and accessible locations; and - 2.1.4 Seek out and consider the needs of those traditionally underserved by existing transportation systems, such as low income and minority households who may face challenges accessing employment and other services; and - 2.1.5 Use technology to make planning documents understandable through use of visualization techniques where appropriate as a means to help describe transportations plans and the TIP; and - 2.1.6 Demonstrate explicit consideration and thoughtful response to public input received during the development of the LRTP and the TIP and other planning initiatives; and - 2.1.7 Periodically review the effectiveness of this plan and its procedures and strategies to ensure a full and open participation process.
+3.1 The goals of the SAWMPO relative to the public participation process are as follows:

+- 3.1.1 Provide complete information on the SAWMPO activities to the public to ensure a full and open participation process; and - 3.1.2 Provide adequate public notice for public review, input, participation, and comment on key decisions regarding the LRTP, TIP, UPWP, Title VI Plan, amendments to the PPP, and transportation planning initiatives and programs of significance; and - 3.1.3 Utilize multiple means of public notice to ensure that transportation planning information reaches the broadest possible audience; and - 3.1.4 Conduct meetings at convenient times and accessible locations; and

-Staunton-Augusta-Waynesboro Public Participation Plan Metropolitan Planning Organization November 7, 2012
+112 MacTanly Place Staunton, VA 24401 Phone (540) 885-5174 Fax (540) 885-2687

-- 2.2 The desired outcomes of the SAWMPO relative the public participation process are as follows: - 2.2.1 An engaged and well informed citizenry and stakeholders that provides thoughtful and meaningful input and participation to the metropolitan planning process; and - 2.2.2 A meaningful and effective partnership between citizens, stakeholders and the SAWMPO Policy Board and Technical Advisory Committee (TAC); and - 2.2.3 An effective LRTP and other transportation related plans and programs that address the needs and interests of the community. - 2.3 Performance measures to be used by SAWMPO in helping access its effectiveness in achieving its PPP goals and desired outcomes are as follows:

-2.3.1 Product and Service Results:

-- 2.3.1.1 Turnaround Time in Responding to Request for Information for Advertised Plans: SAWMPO staff will respond to a request for information regarding plans advertised for public comment within three (3) working days of receiving a request. - 2.3.1.2 Turnaround Time in Responding to Request for General Information: SAWMPO staff will respond to a request for information within five (5) working days after such request has been made. - 2.3.1.3 100% Percent Compliance Findings Resolved: Any compliance findings relative to the PPP will be resolved in a timely fashion.
+- 3.1.5 Seek out and consider the needs of those traditionally underserved by existing transportation systems, such as low-income, minority, disabled, seniors, and LEP households who may face challenges accessing employment and other services; and - 3.1.6 Ensure that federal environmental justice and LEP requirements, and the equity initiatives outlined in SAWMPO Title VI Plan, are always followed - 3.1.7 Use visualization techniques where appropriate to help describe transportation plans and the TIP; and - 3.1.8 Demonstrate explicit consideration and thoughtful response to public input received during the development of the LRTP and the TIP and other planning initiatives; and - 3.1.9 Periodically review the effectiveness of this plan and its procedures and strategies to ensure a full and open participation process. - 3.2 The desired outcomes of the SAWMPO relative the public participation process are as follows: - 3.2.1 An engaged and well-informed citizenry and stakeholders that provides thoughtful and meaningful input and participation to the metropolitan planning process; and - 3.2.2 A meaningful and effective partnership between citizens, stakeholders, and the SAWMPO Policy Board and TAC; and - 3.2.3 An effective LRTP and other transportation related plans and programs that address the needs and interests of the community. - 3.3 Performance measures to be used by SAWMPO in helping access its effectiveness in achieving its PPP goals and desired outcomes are as follows: - 3.3.1 Product and Service Results - 3.3.1.1 Turnaround Time in Responding to Request for Information for Advertised Plans: SAWMPO staff will respond to a request for information regarding plans advertised for public comment within three (3) working days of receiving a request. - 3.3.1.2 Turnaround Time in Responding to Request for General Information: SAWMPO staff will respond to a request for information within five (5) working days after such request has been made. - 3.3.1.3 100% Percent Compliance Findings Resolved: Any compliance findings relative to the PPP will be resolved in a timely fashion. - 3.3.2 Employee Training Results - 3.3.2.1 Title VI Compliance Training: SAWMPO employees will attend Title VI Compliance training as it is available.

-2.3.2 Stakeholder Satisfaction Results:

-- 2.3.2.1 80% Satisfaction Rating for SAWMPO Policy Board - 2.3.2.2 80% Satisfaction Rating for SAWMPO TAC - 2.3.2.3 80% Satisfaction Rating for SAWMPO Staff Professionalism and Courtesy

-2.3.3 Employee Training Results:

-2.3.3.1 Title VI Compliance Training: SAWMPO employees will attend Title VI Compliance training on an annual basis.

-Staunton-Augusta-Waynesboro Public Participation Plan Metropolitan Planning Organization November 7, 2012
+112 MacTanly Place Staunton, VA 24401 Phone (540) 885-5174 Fax (540) 885-2687

-2.3.3.2 Compliance Training: SAWMPO employees will attend 5 to 10 hours training per year on the current Federal Transportation Law and other regulatory compliance training and education.
+3.3.2.2 Compliance Training: SAWMPO employees will attend training on the current Federal Transportation Law and other regulatory compliance training as it is available.

-2.3.4 Organizational Effectiveness Results
+3.3.3 Organizational Effectiveness Results

-Key Plans Receive State and Federal Approval: All key transportation plans (LRTP, TIP, UPWP and PPP) will receive the appropriate State and Federal approvals.
+Key Plans Receive State and Federal Approval: All key transportation plans (LRTP, TIP, UPWP, and PPP) will receive the appropriate State and Federal approvals.